-Consider your posture: In order to ensure that you are getting the maximum benefit of the exercises without placing strain on your back, pay careful attention to your posture.
-Use the pictures accompanying each exercise as a guide.
+Consider your posture: Pay attention to your posture throughout the exercises and use the pictures as a reference.
+This helps ensure you are getting the maximum benefit from the exercises without placing strain on your neck or back.

 Support your head: Place a folded hand towel on the floor under your head to keep your neck in a neutral position during exercises that you do lying down.
 Do not place it under your neck.